 (6) Don't fret if you miss out on something!
 Getting upset over missing a deal will only cloud your ability to spot other deals.
 Think about it: You're focusing all this energy on being mad about missing something, and that leaves less energy for looking for other things!

 I've had both (5) and (6) happen to me a number of times over the years, and I fully expect they'll happen again.
 Such are the risks of working the used market, and you should be prepared to accept them along with the good deals that can be had.
 Fortunately, I've had much more 'good' than 'bad' happen.

 (7) DON'T BE SCARED of used or surplus equipment just because it's a little dirty, or because it's not necessarily the latest thing on the market!
 Only you can decide what's right for your applications and needs, and only you can decide how you're going to implement them, but surplus gear can really save you some serious bucks if you're careful.
 'Latest' is not always the greatest!

 (9) The risks and rewards of scrounging can be equally great.
-This is a game anyone can win, if they’re careful.
-Educate yourself, make good use of different sources, and you will likely never lack for what you're after.
+Many others besides myself have already been wildly successful at the game, and YOU can do it too!
+Educate yourself, make good use of both online forums and live events, and you will likely never lack for what you're after.

 Quando Omni Flunkus Moritati!
 (Red Green, aka Steve Smith)